MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-late-payment-prediction.md

 ---
-title: Predict Late Payments for Sales Documents | Microsoft Docs
+title: Predict Late Payments for Sales Documents
-description: Use our predictive model to predict whether an invoice will be paid on time.
+description: This topic expalains how to use our predictive model to predict whether an invoice will be paid on time.
 author: bholtorf

 ms.service: dynamics365-business-central